cfirz/UnityAget.Package/README.md

 The plugin requires a proxy server to communicate with OpenAI/Claude APIs securely.

 **Option A: Deploy Your Own (Recommended)**
-- See `proxy/README.md` for AWS Lambda deployment instructions
+- See `Proxy/PROXY_SETUP_GUIDE.md` in the package for AWS Lambda deployment instructions
+- See `Proxy/LAMBDA_TESTING_GUIDE.md` in the package for Lambda testing
+- The proxy Lambda function code is available at `Proxy/lambda_function.py`
 - Copy the endpoint URL after deployment

 **Option B: Use Existing Proxy**